carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 computer once the workshop has begun.**

-> ## Activity 2 (10 min):
+> ## Activity 2 (15 min):
-> 1. Look [here](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#links-to-lessons) for a link to the cloud instance for a workshop you would like to teach.
+> 1. Look here for a link to the cloud instance for a workshop you would like to teach: [https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#links-to-lessons](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#links-to-lessons)
 > 2. Try it out!
 More details on Rstudio instances are [here](https://github.com/carpentries/scaffolds/blob/master/instructions/r.md).
-More details on Binder instances are [here](https://github.com/carpentries/scaffolds/blob/master/instructions/python.md).
-Feel free to explore on your own, or try the following:
+More details on Binder instances are here: [https://github.com/carpentries/scaffolds/blob/master/instructions/python.md](https://github.com/carpentries/scaffolds/blob/master/instructions/python.md).
+> Feel free to explore on your own, or try the following:
 > - Rstudio:
 >     - Start Rstudio cloud and sign in
 >     - Make a copy of the project